 Located within the Roman Forum, the Atrium Vestae ruins are the remains of an ancient palace where it was believed that the Vestal Virgins (relating to the goddess of the hearth, Vesta) lived long ago.

-There isn’t much left to see except a small number of statues remaining where the structure’s walls used to stand.
-Walk through the courtyard and look for the remains of the walls with the statues looming in the distance.
+There isn’t much left to see except a few statues remaining where the structure’s walls used to stand.
+Walk through the courtyard and look for the remains of the walls, with the statues looming in the distance.
 It’s a surreal experience rich with history.

 Forum of Trajan